 Per California state law, we are publicly accountable to our students, their parents, and community members for how we spend the public moneys allotted to our school district.

 State law requires that school-level plans for programs funded through the Consolidated Application be consolidated in a Single Plan for Student Achievement (Education Code Section 64001), developed by school site councils with the advice of any applicable school advisory committees.
 LEA’s allocate NCLB funds to schools through the Consolidated Application for Title I, Part A, Title III (Limited English Proficient), and Title V (Innovative Programs/Parental Choice).
 LEA’s may elect to allocate other funds to schools for inclusion in school plans.
 The content of the school plan includes school goals, activities, and expenditures for improving the academic performance of students to the proficient level and above.
 The plan delineates the actions that are required for program implementation and serves as the school's guide in evaluating progress toward meeting the goals.
+The plans were approved at the June 28, 2022 board meeting.

 The Local Control Accountability Plan describes the school district’s overall vision for students, annual goals, and specific actions the district will take to achieve the vision and goals.
 The LCAP focuses on eight areas identified as state priorities.

 The purpose of the Student Accountability Report Card (SARC) is to provide parents and the community with important information about each public school.
 A SARC can be an effective way for a school to report on its progress in achieving goals.
 The public may also use a SARC to evaluate and compare schools on a variety of indicators.
 State law requires every school in California to publish a School Accountability Report Card, by February 1 of each year.
+A hard copy is available upon request at the school site.